Deploy ManageEngine Endpoint Central Agent using Intune

 Conclusion

 In this blog post, we have seen how to deploy ManageEngine Endpoint Central Agent using Intune.
-Previously the agent name was Desktop Central agent and the setup files were in a different format.
-I have provided the steps for both the old version and new version agent Installers.
-I hope this post will help you deploy the agent in your organization across all devices.
+Previously, the agent name was Desktop Central agent, and the setup files were in a different format.
+I have provided the steps for both the old and new agent Installers.
+I hope this post will help you deploy the agent across all devices in your organization.